Southern House Spider

 What Do Southern House Spiders Look Like?

 Southern house spiders, sometimes referred to as crevice spiders, are commonly found spider species in North Carolina.
-They are frequently mistaken for brown recluse spiders, however, males have eight eyes squeezed together, and females are velvety black and look more like small tarantulas.
+They are frequently mistaken for brown recluse spiders or giant house spiders, however, males have eight eyes squeezed together, and females are velvety black and look more like small tarantulas.
 These spiders are known for their long legs and large size, making them easily noticeable.

 Signs of a Southern House Spider Infestation